Minga.Project.FileTree (Minga v0.1.0)

 Refreshes the tree by rescanning the filesystem (clamps cursor).

-Refreshes git status for the tree root.
-Returns the updated tree.
+Replaces the cached git status map for the tree.

 Highlights the given file path in the tree by expanding its parent directories and moving the cursor to it.